 Breakfast is served and on the menu is this Lemon Ricotta Puff Pancake.
-Also known as a dutch baby, this recipe calls for the usual pancake ingredients, plus fresh lemon zest and creamy ricotta cheese.
-Served with a simple wild blueberry syrup.
+Also known as a dutch baby, this recipe calls for the usual pancake ingredients, plus fresh lemon zest and creamy luxurious ricotta cheese.
+Topped with a simple wild blueberry syrup.

 I love breakfast.
 This is not new.
 And I especially love pancakes, bonus points if it’s lemon and blueberry.
 Speaking of pancakes (and lemon and blueberries)… I made us a puff pancake!
 Similar to a dutch baby, a puff pancake is literally the same thing.
 Instead of a hot skillet, the pancake batter is poured into a hot buttery casserole dish and then bakes until golden and of course puffy.